A Simple Checklist to Maintain Your Home Plumbing System

 Avoid a costly plumbing disaster later by caring for your pipes now.
 Through regular checks and maintenance, you can address minor issues before they become major problems.

-Maintaining your home plumbing system can be as easy as ticking a box, you just need to know where and what to lookout for.
+It might not come to your mind as easily as cleaning the tiles and grouts of your shower, but maintaining your home plumbing system can be as easy as ticking a box, you just need to know where and what to lookout for.

 From a leaking tap and toilet, to low water pressure and slow drainage, here’s a checklist of everything you need to know about maintaining your home plumbing system.